WuChao-2024/rdk_en_wuc_check_fork/docs/toolchain_development/expert/api_reference.md

     If a custom opset is referenced by model but not mentioned in this dictionary, the opset version is set to 1.

-## TorchScript Model Save and Load
+## TorchScript model saving and loading

 ```python
 horizon_plugin_pytorch.jit.load(f, map_location=None, _extra_files=None)